Nasi Kuning – Indonesian Yellow Party Rice

 I use about 75 grams of rice per person but I always add a bit more for hungry stomachs or unexpected guests.

 I love pandan rice.
 It’s used in Thai cuisine a lot too.
 I buy it at my supermarket.
-Pandan rice is flavored with pandan leaf.
+Pandan rice has the same flavor as the pandan plant.

 I usually use my electric rice steamer to make rice and today it is not different.
 I want to show you how to make nasi kuning the easy way.